 Any Affiliate under Articles 3.1(a) or 3.1(b) of the YLD Bylaws is eligible, provided that two or more Affiliates host the Regional Summit.
 For more information on Affiliate eligibility, see the YLD Bylaws and the Guide to Aﬃliating.

-Furthermore, the Regional Summit must occur between November 16 and August 31 of the current bar year.
+The Regional Summit event must occur between November 16 and August 31 of the current bar year.

 Successful proposals include the following: